-Our CAA permissions allow us to fly our drones in urban areas and within 50 meters of the public so our safety procedures (which we are tested on) are required to be stringent and consistent.
+Our CAA permissions allow us to fly our drones in urban areas so our safety procedures (which we are tested on) are required to be stringent and consistent.

 Our Safety management system ensures that risk is managed carefully.
 This includes aircraft maintenance regimes, battery management, risk assessment, flight path planning to avoid hazards in the air and on the ground, landing / take off area management and so on.